 As soon as a couple have made provisional arrangements for a marriage to take place in approved premises, they should contact the superintendent registrar of the district in which the premises are situated.
 On the day of the marriage it will be necessary for two registrars to attend, one to conduct the ceremony and the other to register the marriage.
 Registrars will attend marriages in approved premises from 10:00 am to 4:00 p.m.
 Monday to Sunday and including bank holidays, subject to availability.

-The Chester Grosvenor is licensed to perform civil wedding ceremonies, in order to book a registrar you will need to contact Cheshire West Registry Office:
+The Chester Grosvenor is licensed to perform civil wedding ceremonies, in order to book a registrar you will need to contact Cheshire West and Chester Registry Office: